 How to create an event page

-In the event viewer/editor, click the Share button, then select As page.
+Right-click an event in any calendar view, or in the event viewer/editor, click the Share button, then select As page.
 The unique webpage for your event will be created and open automatically in a new browser tab.
 It is read-only and has a unique link.
 The link can then be shared with anyone.

 More details here.